Cypress Tree Class 2023 - 2024

 Personal Development

 At St Luke's, RHE is taught using a scheme created by 'Ten:Ten'.
-Our first topic is Created and Loved by God.
-Rooted in the teaching that we are made in the image and likeness of God, it helps children to develop an understanding of the importance of valuing themselves as the basis for personal relationships.
+Our first topic is Created to Live in a Community.
+Building on the understanding that we have been created out of love and for love, this module explores how we take this calling into our family, friendships and relationships, and teaches strategies for developing healthy relationships and keeping safe both online and in our daily lives.
 We will also be using MyHappyMind to help the children learn about emotions and how to self-regulate.

 Ten ten.png